Doctor of Physical Therapy Admissions

 The cost to apply can be found at PTCAS Fees.

-The Physical Therapy application cycle runs July 1–December 1.
+The Physical Therapy application cycle runs July 1–November 1.
 Once your application is complete and verified from PTCAS, our Admissions Committee will review your file.
+Due to the large volume of applications, we encourage applicants to submit all materials well in advance of the deadline.

 If invited for an interview in January, you’ll participate in a group interview with three or four other applicants, meet with current students, and take a campus tour.
 You don’t need to prepare anything in advance, but if possible, bring an updated transcript in case there are questions about any of your classes.